luizfernandosg/GG24-PG-tooling-round-evaluations/Evaluations/abundance-protocol-evaluation.md

 ## 🔹 **Interoperability**

-### **Interoperability Score: 18/25**
+### **Interoperability Score: 12/25**

 ### **Rationale:**

-The proposal demonstrates strong intent for interoperability with multiple primitives including EAS, Hypercerts, Safe + Zodiac (explicitly mentioned), and Superfluid as a potential integration.
-The execution credibility is reasonable, though the proposal needs a task list per primitive and links to upstream engagement to strengthen this aspect.

-Upstream contribution evidence is not shown in the proposal.
-The team should propose EAS schema PRs and Hypercert examples to demonstrate commitment to contributing back to the ecosystem.
-The strength of the interoperability approach shows high potential if adapters and examples are successfully delivered.
-Overall assessment is moderate to strong, conditional on a concrete integration plan and upstream PRs being committed.
+The proposal lists several potential integrations (Superfluid, EAS, KarmaGap, Hypercerts, Celo PG, GreenWill/Regenerative Stack) but explicitly labels them as "potential" rather than confirmed.
+The actual tech stack listed is limited to Next.js, Divvi, and WalletConnect - none of which are recognized public goods primitives for this round.

+Execution credibility is weak - there is no concrete plan for how these potential integrations will be implemented.
+No upstream contribution evidence is provided (no PRs, schema proposals, or standards work mentioned).
+The strength of the interoperability approach is low given the lack of commitment to specific integrations and absence of technical details.

+Overall assessment is weak - the proposal does not meet the requirement of integrating with at least 2 recognized primitives with a concrete execution plan.

 ---

 ## 🔹 **UX Impact**

-### **UX Impact Score: 15/20**
+### **UX Impact Score: 14/20**

 ### **Rationale:**

-The UX problem is clearly defined: recognition and funding flows are fragmented, creating difficulty for both contributors and DAOs.
-The narrative around the problem is strong, though the proposal would benefit from baseline friction metrics and user research to quantify the severity and provide stronger evidence.

-A test/validation plan is present with pilots planned, but success metrics and a feedback loop need to be defined more explicitly.
-The impact potential is high if these flows become turnkey for DAOs and contributors, addressing a real gap in the public goods ecosystem.
-Overall assessment is moderate to strong, conditional on a more detailed validation plan being provided.
+The UX problem is clearly defined: solving a coordination problem around incentivizing developers to work on impactful public goods infrastructure, and addressing signal-to-noise ratio in social media (Farcaster).
+The problem statement is strong and addresses real pain points.

+However, severity evidence is not provided - no baseline metrics, user research, or quantitative data about the current state of the problem.
+The test/validation plan is mentioned in the GTM section (onboarding users, reviewing data and feedback) but lacks specific success metrics or validation criteria.

+Impact potential is moderate - if successful, user roles could help surface valuable projects and improve signal-to-noise ratio, but the scope is limited to a single feature.
+Overall assessment is moderate to strong on problem definition, but weak on validation plan.

 ---

 ## 🔹 **Product Maturity & Feasibility**

-### **Product Maturity & Feasibility Score: 8/15**
+### **Product Maturity & Feasibility Score: 7/15**

 ### **Rationale:**

-The current maturity stage is early to mid, with clear deliverables listed.
-The scope appears realistic for the Dec 9th deadline if limited to 2 primitives plus quickstart and pilots.
-A risk section is present, though mitigations should be expanded, particularly around Safe App Store listing timelines which could introduce delays.
+The current maturity stage appears to be mid-stage - Impact 2.0 already exists as a Farcaster miniapp with stats and links provided.
+However, the scope for this round is limited to a single deliverable (User Roles feature) which seems narrow.

+The scope appears realistic for Dec 9th deadline IF the feature is well-scoped, but no timeline is provided in the proposal.
+The deliverable description is vague - "allow users to choose roles... fully integrated with point system" lacks technical detail.

-Technical feasibility is reasonable with a focused scope and team capacity.
-The proposal demonstrates awareness of the timeline constraints and has structured the deliverables accordingly.
-Overall assessment is moderate.
+No risks are identified or mitigated in the proposal.
+Technical feasibility is unclear due to lack of technical details.
+The proposal demonstrates awareness of the product but lacks clarity on what exactly will be delivered and when.

+Overall assessment is moderate with concerns about scope clarity and timeline.

 ---

 ## 🔹 **Collaboration**

-### **Collaboration Score: 6/10**
+### **Collaboration Score: 4/10**

 ### **Rationale:**

-The proposal references pilot DAOs as named partners/collaborators, though the names are not legible in the source material.
-Evidence of partnerships such as MOUs, issues, or letters is not visible and should be added with links.
-Shared roadmap elements are not shown - the proposal should include a calendar for pilots and listing submissions to demonstrate coordination.

-Despite these gaps, the cross-project potential is high given the multi-primitive integrations planned.
-The proposal would benefit significantly from providing concrete evidence of partnerships and shared planning.
-Overall assessment is moderate, pending evidence of partnerships.
+No named partners or collaborators are provided.
+The proposal mentions "potential integrations" with various protocols/teams but these are not confirmed partnerships.
+No evidence of partnerships such as MOUs, issues, or letters is provided.

+No shared roadmap elements are shown.
+The cross-project potential is moderate given the social media context (Farcaster) but no concrete collaboration plans are outlined.

+Overall assessment is weak - the proposal does not demonstrate clear collaboration with other projects or teams.

 ---

 ## 🔹 **Team Track Record**

-### **Team Track Record Score: 7/10**
+### **Team Track Record Score: 5/10**

 ### **Rationale:**

-The team background and experience includes a Solidity engineer with Safe modules contributions, a Gitcoin onboarding lead, a PM, plus a founder/dev lead.
-Previous shipped projects include Safe modules contributions, though repo links should be added to verify and showcase this work.

-Repository activity and quality information should be provided through GitHub org links and quality signals.
-Credibility indicators such as references and prior deployments should be included.
-While the team composition appears strong, the proposal would benefit from more concrete evidence of past work.
-Overall assessment is moderate to strong, conditional on links and evidence being provided.
+The team consists of only one member: Mike Natanzon - Project Founder & Dev Lead (web3 fullstack developer).
+While a GitHub repo is provided (https://github.com/AbundanceProtocol/Abundance-Impact), no specific evidence of past shipped projects, contributions, or track record is detailed in the proposal.

+The proposal mentions an existing product (Impact 2.0) with working links, which suggests some shipping capability, but without more details on the team's background or past work, it's difficult to assess track record.

+Repository activity and quality cannot be assessed without reviewing the GitHub repo directly.
+No credibility indicators such as references, audits, or notable past projects are mentioned.

+Overall assessment is weak to moderate - single team member with limited evidence of track record provided in the proposal.

 ---